-If, based on the work we have performed on the other information that we obtained prior to the date of this auditor's report, we conclude that there is a material misstatement of this other information, we are required to report that fact.
+If, based on the work we have performed, we conclude that there is a material misstatement of the report of the Board of Directors, we are required to report that fact.
 We have nothing to report in this regard.

-Helsinki 27.2.2018
+Helsinki 28.8.2019